 Sealing Wood Wood With Epoxy

-Generally speaking when you want to seal your wood project with Epoxy it is straight forward.
+Generally speaking, when you want to seal your wood project with Epoxy it is straightforward.
 Much like when you apply a stain and sealer, such as Polyurethane, there are steps you need to perform first.

 Let’s look at the steps you need to perform.

 Prepping Surface With Sanding – Most wood projects and species of wood are not conducive to accepting Epoxy Resin applications right off the bat.
-You will need to prepare the wood surface to accept the stain, paint and eventually the Epoxy Resin.
+You will need to prepare the wood surface to accept the stain, paint, and eventually the Epoxy Resin.
 Sanding your wood surface to a smooth finish is crucial.
 If you want to know the details on how to sand your wood project you can get all the information here.

 Once you have sanded your wood project you will need to clean off the surface with a vacuum and a microfiber cloth to ensure it is clean of debris and dust.

 Priming (If You Are Using Paint) – If you are using paint it is a good strategy to use a primer for the best adhesion of your Epoxy paint.
 This will prevent penetration of the weather elements, such as water and humidity.
-More importantly it will prepare your wood project to accept the Epoxy Resin you are going to apply.
+More importantly, it will prepare your wood project to accept the Epoxy Resin you are going to apply.

 Apply Epoxy Resin – Once you have the surface of your wood project prepared you will need to mix the Epoxy Resin with the hardening agent.
 This is typically in a 1:1 measure method.
 Please note that when you mix your hardener into the Epoxy Resin you will have a limited amount of time to apply before the Epoxy Resin is no longer workable.

 You can apply with a brush or a roller with provides the best results.
-Additionally, you will need to look at the surface and ensure that you have a consistent and level application so when the Epoxy Resin dries it provides the best affect and protection.
+Additionally, you will need to look at the surface and ensure that you have a consistent and level application so when the Epoxy Resin dries it provides the best effect and protection.